Qurnat as Sawda'

 Qurnat as Sawdā is the highest point in Lebanon and the Levant, at 3088 m above sea level.
-It is the summit of Jabal al Makmel, a mountain range in Bsharri, North Lebanon.
+It is the summit of Jabal al Makmel, a mountain range in Bsharri District, North Lebanon.

 Etymology

 The mountain's name derives from the Classical Syriac ܩܪܢܬ ܣܗܕ̈ܐ (Qornet Sohde), for "Martyrs' Peak".
-This, in turn, refers to late-13th century campaigns in the region by the Muslim Mamluk Sultanate during its conquest of the Christian Crusader states.
 Its name, like many other local toponyms, was retained even after the decline of Syriac as a vernacular tongue in the region.
-However, the name became corrupted during the transition to Arabic in Lebanon and became known as القرنة السوداء (Qurnat as Sawda) meaning "The Black Corner".
+However, the name changed during the transition to Arabic in Lebanon and became known as القرنة السوداء (Qurnat as Sawda) meaning "The Black Corner".

 Topography

-Qurnat as Sawda is part of the Lebanon Mountains range and is a limestone and dolomite massif.
-The mountain has several peaks, with the highest one being the summit.
+Qurnat as Sawda is part of the western Lebanese mountain range more specifically the Makmel mountain range and is a limestone and dolomite massif.
+The mountain has several peaks, with the highest one being the summit, the fascinating nature of the peak is the result of a subarctic climate with year round snow reserves called névés its temperature remains cold even in the summer.

 Climate

 Koppen climate classification of Lebanon, where Qurnat as Sawda is inside the black circle.

 Qurnat as Sawda has a Mediterranean-influenced subarctic climate (Köppen: Dsc), experiencing warm to cool dry summers, and cold snowy winters.
 The area receives significant annual precipitation, especially during the winter months, averaging between 1100–1400 mm.
-In some years, against odds, remnants of snow can persist through the summer months.
+In some years, against odds, remnants of snow can persist through the summer months.Uninhibited Wind Exposure: Positioned atop an isolated, high-altitude plateau, the summit lacks natural windbreaks or forest canopy.
+Constant, high-velocity westerly and northerly winds drive down perceived temperatures through rapid convective cooling and wind chill.

 Biodiversity

 The mountain is home to several unique plant and animal species, some of which are endemic to the region.
-It is also an important site for birdwatching, with several species of raptors, such as the Golden eagle, spotted in the area.
+It is also an important site for birdwatching, with several species of raptors, such as the golden eagle, spotted in the area.